 From The Very First Touch: How Skin to Skin Contact Helps Families Thrive

 Somehow, it’s been a year and a half since the very first time I held my son.
-He was so small, so warm, and so loud as he cried after being brought forcefully into the world.
-We were in the operating room after a forceps delivery and I was shocked and amazed that they just put that tiny little thing right there on my chest!
+He was so small, so warm, and he cried after being brought forcefully into the world.
+We were in the operating room after a forceps delivery, and I was shocked and amazed that they just put that tiny little thing right there on my chest!
 I don’t think I fully understood what had just happened in the 15 minutes before that moment, but I honestly didn’t care.

 He was here!
 He was on me, safe, and I could touch him

 Those moments we had laying there together were incredible.
 It helped me get through the stitches and completely forget about everything else that was happening.
 This was my first experience of skin-to-skin (also called Kangaroo care).
 Skin-to-skin contact is when they put your baby directly onto your skin.
 There is usually nothing between you… except maybe a diaper.
 You may also have a blanket over you.

 Skin-to-skin contact has incredible benefits for helping Mom and Baby bond

 Skin-to-skin contact has incredible benefits for helping Mom and Baby bond.
 It is also a natural way to help them learn their new roles.
 There are many known benefits, and we’re discovering all the time!
 When we feel happy and safe, we release Oxytocin (aka the “love hormone”).
 It then triggers the pleasure center of the brain and helps associate good memories with what is happening at the time – like cuddling your baby!